datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 - Explore the `businesses` data set with `summary()` function.

 *** =hint
-- Don't forget to look at all three data sets
+- Don't forget to look at all three data sets.

 *** =pre_exercise_code
 ```{r,eval=FALSE}